kailys6690/about-kaily/README.md

 My birthday is on Sepetmber 11, 2000.
 I am 16 years old and a Junior in High school.
 This is going to be my 3rd year in the Software Engineering Program and I have a feeling that this year will be my best year in this program.
 I have been staying focus and on task that this class has become my favorite class out of my **_entire_** schedule.

+###Goals:
++ Get a 90 average
+- specifiaclly get 90's in all classes to achieve that 90 average in my first marking period
++ Participate more often in all classes at least once a day
++ **DON'T DO SCHOOL WORK IN THE LAST MINUTE**

 ###Schedule:
 1. Gym
 2. US History